Technical Reference

 Here \(e\) is vapor pressure in hPa (1 kPa = 10 hPa) and \(T\) is absolute temperature in Kelvin.
 The constant 216.7 follows from the universal gas constant and molecular weights (WMO/ASHRAE tables).

-For convenience, the app computes an approximate station pressure from altitude using the US Standard Atmosphere barometric formula:
+For reference, the app computes an approximate station pressure from altitude using the US Standard Atmosphere barometric formula:

 \( P(h) = 101.325 \,\Bigl(1 - 2.25577\times10^{-5}\,h\Bigr)^{5.2559} \) [kPa]